rolandoislas/BrightWebSocket/readme.md

 # BrightWebSocket

-A ScreneGraph websocket client library written in BrightScript
+A SceneGraph websocket client library written in BrightScript

+**This repo is no longer maintained.
+See [This fork](https://github.com/SuitestAutomation/BrightWebSocket) for an actively maintained repo.**

 # RFC 6455